 Dark Souls 3 At 144hz

 You can download the mod using this link.
-After downloading the patch, you will need to extract the file D3DCompiler_43.dll AND FPSconfig.ini into “Steam\steamapps\common\DARK SOULS III\Game” directory.
+After downloading the patch, you must extract the file D3DCompiler_43.dll AND FPSconfig.ini into “Steam\steamapps\common\DARK SOULS III\Game” directory.

 Below are the exact instructions for installation from the modder himself: